boldthemes/wp-juggler-server/README.md

 Currenty opened development tasks:

-- [ ] Alert email templates
+- [x] Alert emails when front end or API is down
-- [ ] Remote plugin installation (both locally hosted and from WordPress.org)
+- [x] Remote plugin installation
 - [ ] Vulnerability check of installed themes and WP Core
 - [ ] Checksum verification of themes from WordPress.org
 - [ ] PDF Reports on activites per site within a given time period